 But I’ve recently come to see the downside of my planning and analytical nature

-While I love the excitement that comes along with these endeavors, they also come with a fair amount mood swingy emotional roller coaster rides as well.
+While I love the excitement that comes along with these endeavors, they also come with a fair amount of mood swingy emotional roller coaster rides as well.

 One moment I think I’m doing amazing, I’m so happy that I’ve accomplished what I have, proud of all I’ve done and where I am.
 Then I’d suddenly think I am stupid to try.
 Why do I think I can possibly accomplish anything?
 Why would I stand out from the crowd?
 Why would anyone want to read a book I wrote?

 Then the mood-swing pendulum would swing back to great.